nrvate/aimd/uranus_in_polarites.md

 * **Tilt:**  20% Harmony Tilt

-**7. Saturn/Uranus (Yang Saturn, Leading Uranus): The Disciplined Revolutionary, Building a Better Future**
+**7. Saturn/Uranus (Yang Saturn, Uranus Leading): The Disciplined Revolutionary, Building a Better Future**
 * **Principle:** This archetype blends Uranus's rebellious spirit with Saturn's disciplined approach,  leading the charge for responsible and sustainable social change.
 They are practical visionaries who understand that lasting transformation requires both innovation and structure.
 Saturn's grounding influence helps channel Uranus's disruptive energy into concrete action,  building a more equitable and sustainable future.
 * **Examples:**  Social reformers,  environmental activists,  ethical entrepreneurs,  politicians who advocate for progressive policies.
 * **Core Dissonance:** The core dissonance lies in a potential for rigidity and a struggle to embrace flexibility and spontaneity, as their focus on structure and control can hinder their ability to adapt to unforeseen circumstances.